VGUIngenieurBaeren/OhmniRobot-contest-project/README.md

 from sensor_msgs.msg import Image: Initialize messages type published to rostopic

-from cv_bridgee import CvBridge: Transfer image read by opencv "cv2" into one that ROS can understand
+from cv_bridge import CvBridge: Transfer image read by opencv "cv2" into one that ROS can understand

 ## 2. Instuctions
 ### a/ Hardware connections: